mahdi021zamani/GRoute/README.md

 - **Cloudflare clean-IP scanner** — samples Cloudflare's IP ranges, keeps the ones reachable from your network ranked by latency, and lets you copy one to use as a clean IP for Cloudflare-fronted servers.
 - **Internet quality test** — measures speed, ping, jitter, and idle / download / upload latency, then rates your connection for gaming, web browsing, streaming, and video calling — through the tunnel or on your direct connection.
 - **Per-server testing** — per-server ping with a one-tap *Test all*, plus a real-delay test while connected.
-- **Share & import** — copy or share any server or subscription as a link.
+- **Share & import** — copy or share any server or subscription as a link, and multi-select servers to copy, share, or delete in bulk.
 - **Xray logs** — view the engine's runtime logs inside the app.
 - **Data-usage history** — live session speed and total, plus hourly, daily, and custom date ranges.
 - **About** — shows the bundled Xray-core version, developer, and privacy policy.
 - **Bilingual** — full English and Persian UI with right-to-left support.
 - **Themes** — light, dark, and pure-black AMOLED.

+## Download

+Grab the latest APK from the [Releases](https://github.com/SuOracle/GNet/releases) page and install it on your device.
+Because GRoute is distributed outside the Play Store, you'll need to allow installation from your browser or file manager the first time.
+Google Play Protect may show a caution prompt on sideloaded apps; this is normal for direct APK installs and fades as install volume grows on a stable signing key.

+To update later, install the newer APK over the existing one — as long as it's signed with the same key, your servers and settings are preserved.
+GRoute can also check for new releases from the **About** screen.

 ## How to use